offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-Similar to how non-module C++ source code is broken up into a source file containing definitions and its accompanying header file would containing declarations, a module may also be broken up into separate definition and declaration files.
+Similar to how non-module C++ source code is broken up into a source file containing definitions and accompanying header file containing declarations, a module may also be broken up into separate definition and declaration files.
 The declarations go in a file with `export module` at the top (as shown above) and the definitions go in a file with just `module`.
 Declaration files aren't allowed to use `export` at all.

 ```c++
 // my_module.cpp